marieke-thomas/debugging-practice/README.md

 # Debugging Practice

 Tallest person role-plays a student first.
-Open up the code, share your screen.
+Open up the code, student shares their screen.
 Shortest person role-plays as the teacher and guides the student to debug their code.
 Then switch.
 For bugs 4-6, open the code in a text editor (such as Visual Studio Code).

 - Bug 1: https://scratch.mit.edu/projects/24268476/
 - Bug 2: https://scratch.mit.edu/projects/23267140/